Criminal or Suspicious Behavior

 - Determine if there are other suspects, weapons, explosives, etc.

 - Officers looking for suspects in peripheral area should estimate the distance they might be able to travel in a given time after crime occurred.
-Variables such as whether the suspect is on foot, in a vehicle, in campus buildings, time of day, traffic, weather conditions, classes are in session, campus is closed, and other considerations may impact the distance the suspect may be from the scene.
+Variables such as whether the suspect is on foot, in a vehicle, in campus buildings, time of day, traffic, weather conditions, classes are in session, campus is closed, and other considerations may affect the distance the suspect may be from the scene.

 - After the suspect is removed from the area/building, the entire location should be completely searched for possible additional suspect(s) or victims.